Projections and conf rences

 (Production Compagnie Miroir et Métaphore, Théâtre du Rond Point)

-On November 12, 1938, the day after the «Crystal Night» held a review meeting between the highest dignitaries of the Nazi regime, including Joseph Goebbels, Hermann Goering, Walter Funk, Heinrich Himmler and Reinhard Heydrich.
-A large part of the discussions held during this meeting has been recorded.
+On November 12, 1938, the day after the 'Kristallnacht', a meeting is held between the highest dignitaries of the Nazi regime, notably Joseph Goebbels, Hermann Goering, Walter Funk, Heinrich Himmler and Reinhard Heydrich.
+A large part of the discussions held during this meeting was nographi e.

-On the basis of these documents, Jacques Attali reconstituted the content of this document, which contained the measures of persecution and plunder against the Jews of Europe.
+Based on these documents, Jacques Attali reconstitu the content of this s ance where were d cid the measures of personal consumption and spoliation against the Jews of Europe.

 Sunday 16 November 2008

-Paul Joseph Goebbels: the incendiary.
-[Goebbels - Der Brandstifter]of Guido Knopp(Germany, documentary, 1996, colour and n&b, 52 min, ZDF production).
-Film collection The accomplices of Hitler.
+Paul Joseph Goebbels: the arsonist.
+[Goebbels - Der Brandstifter]of Guido Knopp(Germany, documentary, 1996, color and b&w, 52 min, ZDF production).
+Film collection Hitler’s accomplices.

-The “Crystal Night”Why?
+The "Night of Broken Glass"Why?
 How?
-What are the implications?In the presence of Rita Thalmann, Professor Mrite, University of Paris VII-Denis Diderot.
+What are the cons?In the presence of Rita Thalmann, professor m rite, Paris VII-Denis Diderot university.

 Hermann Goering: the second man